drceran/MaxDrive/README.md

 Api is a Django application with a Django Project named "sales_project".
 This project consists a Django app named "sales_rest". sales_rest app handles list, create and delete functionality for salespeople (which are objects of SalesPerson models), customers (which are objects of Customer model) and sales (which are objects of Sale model) of specific automobiles (AutomobilesVO objects) in a dealership's inventory.

-Poll is an application for polling the Automobile data from the Inventory API every 60 seconds and creates or updates an AutomobileVO object within Sales database.
+Poll is an application for polling the Automobile data from the Inventory API every 10000 ms and creates or updates an AutomobileVO object within Sales database.

 We utilized React to render a dynamic single page application.